dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.md

     <!--- needs screenshot -->

 1. Enter the destination email address of another DNSimple account.
+1. Click **Move domain**.
+1. A banner will appear confirming the request to push the domain.

 <warning>
 Make sure to correctly enter the account email address.
 Once the domain has been transferred, you won't be able to control it under your current account.